Unemployment Compensation & Pandemic Unemployment Assistance

 Information on Unemployment Compensation benefits from the Erie County Bar Association.
 (August 2018)

-How to File for Unemployment Compensation Benefits Online (Video)
+Apply for Unemployment Compensation Benefits

 Downloadable Forms from the Pennsylvania Department of Labor and Industry